DEMIURGE-studio/bevy_gauge/readme.md

     }
 }
 ```
 **Note on "Adding/Removing Stats":** When a modifier is added for a stat path (e.g., `"NewStat"` or `"NewStat.part"`) that the entity doesn't yet have, `bevy_gauge` will create that stat on the fly for the entity.
-The new stat will use default configurations (e.g., `Modifiable` type, default total expression `"0"`) unless specific configurations for `"NewStat"` have been registered in the `Config` resource.
+The new stat will use default configurations (e.g., `Modifiable` type, default total expression `"0"`) unless specific configurations for `"NewStat"` have been registered using `Konfig` static methods.

 TODO Change to allow users to define their own custom defaults for different stat types